 - mind-body exercises, such as yoga and tai chi

-- Immunosuppressant drugs.
-These treatments slow the progression of RA and prevent joint damage by halting the body’s inflammatory response.
+These slow the progression of RA and prevent joint damage by halting the body’s inflammatory response.
 They are also known as disease-modifying antirheumatic drugs (DMARDs).

-- Biologic response modifiers.
 These drugs are a newer generation of DMARDs, which mimic human immune molecules.
-Biologics inhibit the inflammatory response in a more targeted way.
+They include TNF and non-TNF inhibitors.